Santiii733/GRVL/README.md

 -- Version 0.0.0.1 | Initial Release --

 + Added basic functionality
-+ Game can be started with 'Create Server' > set 'Ready' > Click 'Start Game'
++ Game can be started with 'Create Server' > set 'Ready' > Click 'Start Game'* **

 * At this point there is no network-code underlying, so no multiplayer matches can be played.
+** Be sure to set the path for rvgl.exe in the Settings -> Game Settings correctly.